 Notes on the data: Premature mortality by selected cause - 0 to 74 years

-Policy context: In 2007 in Australia, breast cancer was the second most common cause of cancer death among Australian females, exceeded only by lung cancer .
-In the five years from 2003 to 2007:
+Policy context: In 2013 to 2017 in Australia, breast cancer was the second most common cause of cancer death among Australian females , exceeded only by lung cancer – details here.
+In the five years from 2013 to 2017:

 - the age-standardised mortality rate varied by remoteness;

-- there was no consistent association between the mortality rate and socioeconomic status;
+- there was a notable small association between the mortality rate and socioeconomic status;

 - mortality did not differ between Aboriginal and Torres Strait Islander females and non-Indigenous females .

-The data shows that for 2011-2015, over half (61 percent) of all female deaths from breast cancer was premature .
+TThe data show that for 2013 to 2017, over half (61 percent) of all female deaths from breast cancer were premature - details here.

 Notes: International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10) codes: C50